RanaJyotika/Uniport/README.md

 <summary><code>Core Concepts implemented in Uniport</code></summary>

 ```
-Following are the concepts of NextJS used in devforces-
+Following are the concepts of NextJS used in Uniport-
 ➡️ File and Folder based routing
 ➡️ Client and server components
 ➡️ Routing and special NextJS files